moussa7elmoussaoui/leibniz-integral-rule/README.md

 ## Content

-The document studies functions that depend on a parameter and shows how continuity and differentiability can be transferred inside the integral.
+The document proves continuity, differentiability, and partial differentiability of parameter-dependent integrals using the Dominated Convergence Theorem.

 The following topics are covered: